 Alas, soy and pea protein powders are usually very high in salt.
 Salt is used in the process that makes soy and pea protein powders, and it cannot all be washed away.
 Check the label of your soy or pea protein powder to ensure you don’t end up exceeding your tolerable upper intake of salt (sodium) for the day: 2.3 g for most adults.

 Although pea and rice are gaining in popularity, alone and in combination, soy is still the most popular vegan source of protein powder.
-On the PDCAAS scale, soy protein isolates score between 0.9 and 1.0, so at first glance they appear to be the virtual equals of any animal protein.
-However, this is because the PDCAAS scale truncates any number superior to 1.
-Otherwise, whey protein isolate could score a more-than-perfect 1.12.
+On the Protein Digestibility-Corrected Amino Acid Score (PDCAAS) scale, soy protein isolates scores 0.97 (97%), so at first glance it appears to be the virtual equals of any animal protein.
+However, this is because the PDCAAS scale truncates any number superior to 1 (100%), with the rationale that any amount of amino acids beyond the requirement pattern confers no additional benefit to the individual consuming the protein.
+Otherwise, whey protein concentrate could score a more-than-perfect 1.07 (107%).

 A dietary protein is considered complete if it contains enough of each of the amino acids your body needs yet cannot synthesize.
 Some protein rating scales, such as the PDCAAS scale, rank proteins based not just on bioavailability but also on amino acid profile.